wclaytor/dokku-resume/README.md

 # dokku-resume
-Publish your resume displayed in a stylish, responsive, and easily customizable Bootstrap layout using Dokku
+Publish your resume with a stylish and responsive Bootstrap layout using Dokku

 ![example](./example.png)